zaidmukaddam/hashnode-blogs/ckvs9rb41048y8as1hek82a52.md

 ## How to Brute Force ZIP File Passwords in Python

+Hey Guys!
 Say you're tasked to investigate a suspect's computer and you find a zip file that seems very useful but protected with a password.
-In this tutorial, you will write a simple, but yet precise Python script that tries to crack a zip file's password using [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).
+In this blog, you will write a simple, but yet precise Python script that tries to crack a zip file's password using [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).

 We will be using Python's `built-in` **zipfile** module, and the third-party  [tqdm](https://github.com/tqdm/tqdm)  library for quickly printing progress bars: